Standing army: Spain

-England and Great Britain
+Britain

-Prior to the influence of Oliver Cromwell, England had no standing army, relying instead on local militia, noble retinues, and foreign mercenaries.
-During the English Civil War, Cromwell created the professional New Model Army of 50,000 men, which proved far more effective than the militia, but it was disbanded by Parliament after the Restoration in 1660, although Charles II then formed four regiments of guards which formed the nucleus of the permanent British Army.
-By 1688 under James II it numbered over 34,000 The Bill of Rights 1689 placed control of a standing army under Parliament although William III later enlarged it to 94,000 by 1694.
-Fearing royal power, Parliament during the standing army controversy reduced the army to 7,000 English born subjects in 1698.
+Prior to the mid-17th century, the kingdoms of England, Scotland and Ireland relied solely on the militia and temporary units of conscripts, volunteers and mercenaries for national defence due to in part to political opposition to a peacetime standing army.
+During the First English Civil War, the Parliamentarians raised the New Model Army, a standing army in which 50,000 men served at its height, in 1645.
+Though the New Model Army was disbanded by the Parliament of England in 1660 following the Stuart Restoration, the standing English Army was raised in January 1661 by Charles II, which many New Model Army veterans joined.
+By 1688 the English Army numbered over 34,000 men.
+Following the Glorious Revolution of 1688, the English Parliament passed the Bill of Rights 1689 which placed the English army under Parliament's control and under the direction of William III the army was enlarged to 94,000 men by 1694.
+Fearing royal power, during the Standing Army Controversy the English Parliament reduced the English army to 7,000 English-born subjects in 1698.

 United States

 In the Thirteen Colonies of British America, there was a strong distrust of a standing army not under civilian control.
 The U.S. Constitution in (Article 1, Section 8) limits federal appropriations to two years, and reserves financial control to Congress, instead of to the President.
 The President, however, retains command of the armed forces when they are raised, as commander-in-chief.
 The Framers' suspicion of a standing army is reflected in the constitutional requirement that the appointment and promotion of high-ranking military officers (like civil officers) be confirmed by the United States Senate.
-At the 1787 Constitutional Convention, Elbridge Gerry argued against a large standing army, comparing it to a erect penis: "An excellent assurance of domestic tranquility, but a dangerous temptation to foreign adventure."
+At the 1787 Constitutional Convention, Elbridge Gerry argued against a large standing army, comparing it to an erect penis: "An excellent assurance of domestic tranquility, but a dangerous temptation to foreign adventure."
 After the Battle of Bladensburg in 1814, during which American militiamen from Maryland and Virginia were soundly defeated by the British Army, President James Madison commented "I could never have believed so great a difference existed between regular troops and a militia force, if I not witnessed the scenes of this day."

 The benefits of a standing army are distributed unevenly, and so throughout the history of the US, support has varied by region.
 For example, naval expansion was supported by the Northeast to further their interests in commercial shipping during the early 1800s.
 Coastal Southerners also supported naval spending, but those further inland preferred internal improvements such as canals, railways, and roads.
-Support for naval expansion became more widespread during the 1840s and 1850s with the rise of Manifest Destiny with special interest in the South.
+Support for naval expansion became more widespread during the 1840s and 1850s with the rise of manifest destiny, with special interest in the South.
 The frustrating compromises over slavery caused serious talk of expanding the slave-holding area of the country into the Caribbean by the likes of William Walker.

-Similarly, the Interstate Highway System was built with federal money partially for national defense, but disproportionately benefited automobile manufacturers, highway contractors, real-estate developers, and highway officials.